-It was visited by DAT in 2000 and was found to be substantially intact.
-The complex is shown on the most recent Ordnance Survey Mapping (Mastermap,2011).
-On aerial photographs (Next Perspectives, 2009) the complex is partly obscured by vegetation but surviving stone walls can be identified.
+The complex is shown on the most recent Ordnance Survey Mapping (Mastermap, 2011).
+On aerial photographs (Next Perspectives, 2009) the complex is obscured by trees so its current state is unclear (H Pritchard).

 Management Issues

 The main management issue for this site is the control of vegetation which has the potential to damage buried archaeological remains through the disruptive activity of root development, and built structural remains by the prising apart of masonry bonds.
 Excessive vegetation cover can provide shelter for livestock and for burrowing animals which can also cause damage.
 It also leads to archaeological features being obscured from sight.